-In the second year of the pilot program, 2004-05, thirteen of the fourteen scholars returned, and the campuses collectively enrolled an additional fourteen new scholars.
+Table 2 provides data on 2004-05, the second year of the pilot.
+In 2004-05, thirteen of the fifteen scholars returned and the campuses collectively enrolled an additional fourteen new scholars.
 Seven of the fourteen new scholars and five returning enrolled at ECSU, three new and one returning scholar enrolled at UNC-P, and four new and seven returning scholars enrolled at WCU.
 A total of twenty-seven scholars were enrolled in the program in the 2004-05 academic year, increasing the tuition waiver costs for the program in year two to \$227,468.
-The cost by campus for the second year of the pilot is \$100,068 at ECSU, \$33,040 at UNC-P, and \$94,360 at WCU.
+The cost by campus for the second year of the pilot was \$100,068 at ECSU, \$33,040 at UNC-P, and \$94,360 at WCU.